RayFerr000/T9/README.md

 # T9 Predective Texter

 A simple web application that somewhat emulates the T9 texter from all those years ago.
-While there is no reason for anyone to ever use this, it was really fun and interesting to create.
+While there is no reason for anyone to ever use this; It was fun to emulate.

 ###Tech Used